 Your current site, most likely, won’t be good enough for international SEO.

-Just cloning it and changing geotargeting in the Search Console will hardly deliver any result.
+Just cloning it and changing geo-targeting in the Search Console will hardly deliver any results.

 There are several reasons for this, including, but not limited to the following: